Predictia/AQUA/docs/sphinx/source/core_components.rst

 AQUA provides a fixer tool to standardize the data and make them comparable.

 The general idea is to convert data from different models to a uniform file format with the same variable names and units.
-The default format is **GRIB2**.
+The default convention for metadata (for example variable ShortNames) is **GRIB**.

 The fixing is done by default when we initialize the ``Reader`` class, using the instructions in the ``config/fixes`` folder.